lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-08-10-Nonstandard_Analysis.md

 When we see the complex numbers diagrammed on a plane, they all look equally "real".
 And, of course, **all** mathematical entities are imaginary: if you don't believe me, try to buy the [number five on eBay](https://www.ebay.co.uk/sch/i.html?_nkw=number+five).

+If you are looking for numbers that don't actually exist, I would propose the plus and minus infinity of the extended reals.
+They don't enjoy any interesting theory and are used only as placeholders.

 The arguments of the 19th Century have left us in the strange position of accepting certain infinities (Cantor's transfinite ordinal and cardinal numbers), while rejecting the infinitesimals.
 But all they need to "exist" as useful mathematical entities is a coherent theory, backed by reliable intuitions.